 The poverty cycle places a growing burden on the county's operational budget.
 In response to rising concerns about restricted opportunities for those in the county with a record, the county council recently adopted a new proposal to make accessing expungement easier for tens of thousands of King County residents.
 A recent interview conducted by the Seattle Medium with a member of the King County council shed light on the legislative body's efforts and the reasoning behind the new push.

 In the interview, Councilman Larry Gossett said the county's general revenue budget totals nearly $893 million annually, but a whopping 73% of that amount goes towards to the city's criminal justice programs.
 While the full county budget tops $12 billion, most of this money is earmarked for county-level services.
 This forces the general revenue budget, which could be used to develop and improve the county, to support the burden of paying for the criminal justice system.
-The new program hopes to improve opportunities for those with non-violent misdemeanor and felony convictions with the goal of reducing recidivism and promoting reintegration.
+The new program hopes to improve opportunities for those with

 How does it work?
 Washington state law already provides a mechanism for an individual to apply for expungement, but it typically requires the assistance of a lawyer since a judge must receive and review the request.
 The average fee in King County is $250 per hour—a cost most residents with convictions cannot manage.
 The new rules will allow King County public defenders, who already handle the majority of the area's criminal cases, to assist in the preparation of expungement requests.
 With new funding available for this purpose, the council hopes to broadly widen access to fresh opportunities.

 Councilman Gossett said critics of the plan accused proponents of "coddling prisoners," but was quick to point out a clear pattern of good